 CRITERIA FOR STANDARDS DEVELOPMENT (CSD)

-IEEE 802.15.11 Standard for Multi-Gigabit/s Optical Wireless Communications
+IEEE 802.15.13 Standard for Multi-Gigabit/s Optical Wireless Communications with Ranges up to 200 meters, for both stationary and mobile devices

 IEEE 802 Criteria for Standards Development (CSD)

 The CSD documents an agreement between the WG and the Sponsor that provides a description of the project and the Sponsor's requirements more detailed than required in the PAR.
 The CSD consists of the project process requirements, 1.1, and the 5C requirements, 1.2.